lukemassa/landgrab/README.md

-# landgrab
+# Landgrab

 Script to help determine how many pieces to place in order to take over a number of territories in https://landgrab.net/

 ## Usage

 The code has been tested on windows, MacOS, and CentOS.
-In general, it doesn't use any non-portable features of golang so should work anywhere.
+It doesn't use any non-portable features of go so should theoretically work anywhere go does.

 1. Make sure go is installed (https://go.dev)
 1. `git clone git@github.com:lukemassa/landgrab.git`